NVME-git/glue_box/docs/index.md

 This folder is ignored by git to decouple it from the docker code.
 This allows you to use a seperate repo in this location.

 ## docker-compose.yml configuration

-- Change the volume tags to mount a different codebook folder and/or .aws folder if you prefer .
+- Change the volume paths to mount local folders in other directories if you prefer:
+    - your/local/notebook/path/here:/home/jupyter/jupyter_default_dir
+    - ~/.aws:/root/.aws
 - Change the `AWS_PROFILE` variable to select `<your_profile_name>` from the credentials file.
+- You may use multiple glue boxes to run notebooks as different users with seperate access to data (eg stage and production).
+- Note that different glue boxes must be binded to different local ports.